|Deadrise/Transom||20 deg.||Water Cap||

 Pricing for the 285 Conquest

-The Boston Whaler 285 Conquest has a base price of $183,552 which includes the pair of 225-hp Mercury Verado 4-strokes.
-If you want to go full-out for entertaining and cruising, then you can expect to add options that will bring the total up to $248,442.
+The Boston Whaler 285 Conquest has a base price of $201,723 which includes the pair of 225-hp Mercury Verado 4-strokes.
+If the boater wants to go full-out for entertaining and cruising, then they can expect to add options that will bring the total up to around $260,000.
 Most of us may end up somewhere in between.

 Considering how well built this boat is, her inherent safety factors, and the outstanding sea-keeping ability of the 285 Conquest, we think this vessel deserves serious consideration by anyone looking for a cruising or fishing boat in this size range – if only to use as a benchmark.

-I cannot help but add that Boston Whalers' are not only famous for their capacity to resist sinking, but for their longevity as well.
+I cannot help but add that Boston Whalers are not only famous for their capacity to resist sinking, but for their longevity as well.
 While some of this is undoubtedly due to the high-caliber maintenance of the owners, the brand’s build attributes must also be due some credit as well.
-As long as you don't find yourself entering the 2’ syndrome (where the boat you need is 2’ bigger than the one you have) this may very well be the last boat you'll ever own.
+As long as one doesn't find themselves entering the 2’ syndrome (where the boat the boater needs is 2’ bigger than the one they have) this may very well be the last boat they will ever own.

 = Standard = Optional